Alexande-Alves/Projeto-site/README.md

 ## Usage example

 The Navigation of the site is done through tabs that, when clicked, give access to other pages on the site.
-  There is a problem section and 2 lists of male and female world champions and a contact form if you would like further information.
+  There are a problem's section and two lists of world champions and a contact form  for more informations.

 ## Meta